Skip to content

 Polypektomienach Material- und Zeitaufwand

-Reimbursement by Health Insurance Providers (as of 2024)
+Reimbursement by health insurance companies (as of 2025)

 UntersuchungenÖGK-WSVSBVAEBKFA

-Further information on private practice invoices and submission can be found here.
+Further information on elective doctor bills and submission can be found here.

 What our patients say